UN-GCPDS/openbci-stream/README.md

   * **Remote board handle:** Same code syntax for developing and debug Cython boards connected to any node in the distributed system.
   * **Command-line interface:** A simple interface for handle the start, stop, and access to data stream directly from the command line.
   * **Markers/Events handler:** Besides the marker boardmode available in Cyton, a stream channel for the reading and writing of markers is available for use in any development.
+  * **Multiple boards:** Is possible to use multiple OpenBCI boards just by adding multiple endpoints to the commands.

 ## Examples